To find your real self, focus on delight

 The first step to being able to regulate yourself consistently and reliably, is to understand what your specific experience of each of these states looks like.
 What we can track, we can work with.

-Do you know when you’re activated? - A Beginners Guide to Polyvagal Theory
+Do you know when you’re activated? - A Beginners Guide to Nervous System Theory

 Our nervous systems first learn to regulate in the context of a caregiver.
 If there aren’t reliable and sufficient experiences of safety while we’re developing, if our experiences of life are ones of misattunement, threat, or actual danger and our nervous systems aren’t able to complete the cycle by returning to safety and social connection, then we may begin to get stuck in states of hypervigilance or immobilization.
 The first step to changing this is learning what your individual system feels like when it’s activated.